 Your secure MICR printer has two operational states: normal and MICR mode.
-When the printer is in normal printing mode, your MICR resources cannot be accessed.
+When the printer is in normal printing mode, MICR resources cannot be accessed.
 Once the printer enters MICR mode your secure resources become available and the printer begins the process of confirming readiness to print a negotiable document.
 There are two conditions which must be met before MICR mode is activated:

-The correct password command must be received by the printer from the software application prior to printing any MICR documents.
+The correct password command must be received by the printer.

-If the front panel combination lock feature is activated, the correct eight digit combination must be entered from the front panel.
+If the front panel combination lock feature has been activated, the correct eightdigit combination must be entered from the front panel.